BrianDang03/ProjectRocket/README.md

 *******************************************************
 * Circumstances of Game
 *******************************************************
-It is in good place to stop development for now.
-Will be work on in the future.
+It is in a good place to stop development for now.
+Will be worked on in the future.

 Ideas to implemet: Day and Night Cycles, Darkness machanic, Fuel gauge, enemy type, and more.
 *******************************************************